The Village Carolers | 6 Nantucket Court | Medford, NJ 08055 | email@example.com | 609-975-9766

 The Village Carolers was founded in 2012 by Michael and Suzanne Chadwick, who have each spent nearly 30 years as opera singers.
 Shortly after moving to Medford, NJ from Manhattan, a local candy shop owner asked Michael and Suzanne if they could use their singer networking resources to put together a caroling group to perform a few carols at her candy shop.
 After hearing the high quality level of the voices, that very same year multiple people requested this new, unnamed group come and sing for their event.
 The next year they officially became “The Village Carolers” and have been singing dozens of performances each year ever since.

 The Village Carolers presents a fun, experienced, and talented a cappella quartet for your Christmas party or holiday event.
-We have sung for dozens upon dozens of events throughout the mid-Atlantic region, including New York, Philadelphia, Southern NJ, the NJ Shore, Central NJ, Northern NJ, northern Delaware, eastern Pennsylvania, and southern Connecticut.
+We have sung for dozens upon dozens of events throughout the mid-Atlantic region, including New York, Philadelphia, Southern NJ, the NJ Shore, Central NJ, Northern NJ, northern Delaware, and eastern Pennsylvania.
 You can read more about our individual members below by clicking on their names.

 “Words are simply inadequate to describe the beautiful experience of having the Village Carolers serenade family and friends.
 We have hired them several times for our Thanksgiving celebration and they have stunned us each time with a breathtaking performance.
 Our guests were mesmerized as they dazzled us with perfect harmonies singing our favorite carols.
 We give them our highest recommendation!” – Katharine K.